 David Fairhurst is interested in complex fluids, droplets, flow, evaporation, phase changes and the interaction of liquids with solids.

 - Multiple interacting droplets.
 The evaporation of an individual droplet is very well studied, but in nature and industry, there are always thousands of them.
 Under some situations multiple droplets evaporate more quickly than isolated droplets.
 In regular arrays, alternate droplets can evaporate leaving a larger array.
-This experimental project will investigate these interactions, in collaboration with the Universities of Durham and Edinburgh.
+This experimental project will investigate such interactions and effects, in collaboration with the Universities of Durham and Edinburgh.
 This project has been taken!

 - Flow in soft channels.
 This experimental project will investigate the interplay between fluids moving within deformable channels.
 As the liquid progresses, it may pull the channel walls together, or push them further apart.
 In a network, liquids in adjacent channels will influence each other, and can lead to bunching (as seen when hair becomes wet).
 The project will require cover a range of experimental techniques from microfabrication to image processing.

 Please contact David Fairhurst directly to discuss these and other projects.
 Further information may be obtained from the NTU Graduate School.

 David has successfully supervised several previous PhD students: